Madhumalti Plant: Easy to care plants with pleasantly scented flowers

 General Care for Madhumalti Plants

-They prefer bright direct sunlight for at least 6-8 hours per day.
+Madhumalti prefers bright direct sunlight for at least 6-8 hours per day.
 Place them in spots with bright direct sunlight.
 The flowers have brighter colors when the plants are grown in good light conditions.

 The plants prefer being in warm, humid conditions.
-They grow best in temperate, tropical and sub tropical conditions where the climate is warm.
+They grow best in temperate, tropical, and sub-tropical conditions where the climate is warm.
 The plants can survive in cold but will start to shed their leaves.
 During winters, try to keep them away from harsh cold drifts.

 The plants do not require any special care.
 They are quite hardy and can survive in any climatic condition.
 The plants can be pruned before the plants start to flower from June to September.
 Trim back the tips of the branches to have a bushier appearance.